Taeniophyllum muelleri: Taxonomy and naming

 Taeniophyllum muelleri was first formally described in 1873 by George Bentham after an unpublished description by John Lindley and the description was published in Flora Australiensis.
 The type specimen was collected "on trees near Brisbane" by Walter Hill.
 The specific epithet (muelleri) honours Ferdinand von Mueller.

 Distribution and habitat

-The chain ribbonroot usually grows on the smallest branches of rainforest trees sometimes on rocks, on coast and nearby ranges of Queensland, New South Wales north from the Bellinger River and New Caledonia.
+The chain ribbonroot usually grows on the smallest branches of rainforest trees sometimes on rocks, on coast and nearby ranges of Queensland, New South Wales north from the Bellinger River and in New Caledonia.